szym-mie/szym-mie/README.md

 various, but most importantly, unique projects, spanning from web games and apps, going down to low-level or even hardware layer.

+## My other interests

+- 🍰 cooking, especially pastries
+- 📖 learning about modern history
+- 🚗 cars, and just being petrolhead in general

+## Things I would like to do some day

+- build d scaleable chat in Elixir or Erlang
+- create a wearable app that displays receipies and shows instructions on your wrist.

 ## Highlights

 [![flashcards](./flashcards.png)](https://github.com/szym-mie/flashcards)